Signature SDEs from an affine and polynomial perspective: Preliminaries

 \subsection{Signature of continuous semimartingales}

-Our approach how to pass from the narrow definition of one-dimensional affine and polynomial processes to a universal class is based on the signature process, which was first studied by \cite{C:57, C:77} and plays a prominent role in \emph{rough path theory} introduced in \cite{L:98} (see also the monographs by \cite{FV:10, FH:14}).
+Our approach of passing from the narrow definition of one-dimensional affine and polynomial processes to a universal class is based on the signature process, which was first studied by \cite{C:57, C:77} and plays a prominent role in \emph{rough path theory} introduced in \cite{L:98} (see also the monographs by \cite{FV:10, FH:14}).

 Following the lines of Section~2.1 in \cite{CGS:22} we start here by introducing some basic notions related to the signature of an $\mathbb{R}^{d}$-valued continuous semimartingale.
-Similar introductions to the concept of signature can be found e.g.~in Section 2.2. of \cite{BHRS:21}.\\
+Similar introductions to the concept of signature can be found, e.g., in Section 2.2 of \cite{BHRS:21}.

-For each $n \in \mathbb{N}_0$ consider the $n$-fold tensor product of $\mathbb{R}^{d}$ given by
+For each $n \in \mathbb{N}_0=\{0,1,2, \ldots\}$ consider the $n$-fold tensor product of $\mathbb{R}^{d}$ given by

 For $d\in \N$, we define the extended tensor algebra on $\mathbb{R}^{d}$ as

 Similarly we introduce the truncated tensor algebra of order $N \in \mathbb{N}$